bighaniml/expenseTracker/README.md

-This expense was fully written in C++ and SFML.
+This expense tracker was written in C++ and SFML.
 A user is able to input a transaction through an input widget.
 The transaction is listed in a separate widget and displayed graphically in another widget.